CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/ionq-implementation/README.md

 Hint: See [video tutorial of this step](https://share.vidyard.com/watch/GtNkHkpUTbV7rwEpjqNBxG?)

-1. Create an account with ionq at https://cloud.ionq.com/
+1. Create an account with ionq [here](https://cloud.ionq.com/)
-2. Generate an API key at https://cloud.ionq.com/settings/keys
+2. Generate an API key [here](https://cloud.ionq.com/settings/keys)
-3. Add your API key to `./src/config.js`.
+3. Add your API key to [./src/config.js](./src/config.js).
 If your API key was `"test-key"`, the file should look something like:
     ```
     export default {
         API_KEY: "test-key",